dibollinger/CookieBlock-Crawler-Prototype/README.md

-# CookieBlock-Crawler-Prototype
+# CookieBlock Consent Label Webcrawler -- Prototype

-Prototype variant of the CookieBlock consent label crawler.
+Prototype variant of the CookieBlock consent label webcrawler.

 Using a list of input domains, crawls websites that use specific Consent Management Platforms to retrieve the declared purpose of cookies and other tracking technologies.
 This includes the given